 Confidence is exponential.

-A man who possesses robust health has a particular presence that people respond to positively.
+A man with robust health has a particular presence that people respond to positively.

 There’s science to back that up.